 Introduction

 This section describes those elements of the VDE-SAT that are unique to VDE-SAT operation.
-For those elements that are common, the cross reference into Annex 1 is provided.
+For those elements that are common, the cross reference into Annex A is provided.
 In this context, the following types of functionality are envisaged:

-VDE-SAT allows two-way communications and transmit-only:

-Shore initiated polling of information from ships (satellite-ship-satellite)

-Ship initiated enquiry for information from shore (ship-satellite-ship)

-Ship initiated data transfer to shore (ship-satellite)

-Collection of information from transmit-only VDES terminals (ship-satellite).
-This could be either event driven or periodic.
-The slot and frequency band for this service should be assigned by the bulletin board and announcement signalling channels.
+Paging

+Satellite to ship broadcast multi-packet data transfer

-Downlink multicast multi-packet data transfer (satellite-ship)
+Satellite to ship addressed multi-packet data transfer

-Shore originated unicast multi-packet data transfer via satellite (satellite ship)
+Ship to satellite addressed multi-packet data transfer

+Satellite to ship short message

+Ship to satellite short message

 In this annex low earth orbit (LEO) satellites with 600 km altitude are considered to present typical examples of VDE satellite solutions.
 It should be noted that other orbital selections are also possible according to the overall system design consideration.